The West won't stop the horrors in Syria even if it could. We simply don't care

 Hot on the heels of the UN's well-meaning intransigence comes the US State Department, who only a few weeks ago articulated a multi-point strategy for Syria so wide and all-encompassing that it essentially committed the US to a more or less permanent presence in the country -- as well as Assad's departure.

-The US State Department Spokeswoman insists the administration is "fully engaged" when it comes to the situation in Ghouta.
+The US State Department spokeswoman insists the administration is "fully engaged" when it comes to the situation in Ghouta.
 Yet when pushed as to what the US is explicitly doing, she says, exasperatedly, to a hall full of reporters: "I don't know what some of you expect us to do."

 It is in of itself a very strange statement.
 It presupposes that the need for a clear and plain response to Ghouta is some wild media fantasy.
 Yet it is also wildly honest.
 What really -- outside of Tillerson's long and studied dream sequence of strategy -- can the US really be expected to do?